7 Smart Ways to Maximize a Small Hallway

 If your entryway consists of only a small hallway, employ a few design tricks to maximize the space.
 Boost organization with a small console or table that can offer hidden storage and serve as a dropzone for keys, purses, and more inside the door.
 A row of hooks above can hold hats, jackets, and scarves.
 Make sure to mount the hooks high enough that hanging items won't drag on the tabletop.

 Another way to take advantage of a hallway's length is to run a strip of a dry-erase board or a chalkboard along the wall for family members to write messages.
 This small hallway idea doesn't even require hanging anything; chalkboard paint makes the job easy.
 Sliding barn doors are another useful solution in tight halls since the door won't block floor space when open.

 6. Choose space-efficient furniture.

 If the idea of squeezing furniture into a small hallway has you skeptical, try a narrow console table.
 It provides extra storage and a landing spot for a few daily essentials like keys and wallets.
 Keep any accent pieces simple, like this vase, so it doesn't feel too crowded.

-Draw the eye to the sky with pattern or even a painted ceiling.
+Draw the eye to the sky with a pattern or even a colorfully painted ceiling.
 Choose a wallpaper with a vertically inclined pattern if you want your ceilings to appear taller.
 Painting the hallway ceiling a bold color also works to instantly draw attention upward.
 If you choose to frame photos or art against a patterned wall, be sure to choose neutral, matching frames so they don't clash with the pattern.